Apollo013/AspNet_WebApi2_ExceptionHandling/README.md

 ---

-A Web Api 2 / OWIN app built using VS2015 Community
+A Web Api 2 / OWIN app built using VS2015 Community.
+Test using Fiddler or POSTMAN.

 ---